Volhynia: World War II

 Following the signing of the Molotov–Ribbentrop Pact in 1939, and the subsequent invasion and division of Polish territories between the Reich and the USSR, the Soviet Union invaded and occupied the Polish part of Volhynia.
 In the course of the Nazi–Soviet population transfers which followed this (temporary) German-Soviet alliance, most of the ethnic German-minority population of Volhynia were transferred to those Polish areas annexed by Nazi Germany.
 Following the mass deportations and arrests carried out by the NKVD, and repressive actions against Poles taken by Germany, including deportation to the Reich to forced labour camps, arrests, detention in camps and mass executions, by 1943 ethnic Poles constituted only 10–12% of the entire population of Volhynia.

-During the German invasion, the Jewish population in Volhynia was approximately 460,000.
-About 400,000–450,000 Jews and 100,000 Poles (men, women and children) in Volhynia were massacred by the Ukrainian Insurgent Army and Ukraine collaborators.
-The Jews were shot and thousands buried in large pits.
+During the German invasion, the Germans operated the Stalag 346, Stalag 357 and Stalag 360 prisoner-of-war camps in Volhynia.
+Most of the region's Jewish population of approximately 460,000 was shot as part of the Holocaust perpetrated by Germans and local collaborators, with victims being buried in large pits.
 The main massacre took place between August and October 1942.
 It is estimated that about 1.5% survived the Holocaust.

-The number of Ukrainian victims of Polish retaliatory attacks until the spring of 1945 is estimated at approx. 2,000−3,000 in Volhynia.
+In 1943, up to 100,000 Poles in Volhynia were massacred by the Ukrainian Insurgent Army.
+The number of Ukrainian victims of Polish retaliatory attacks in the region until the spring of 1945 is estimated at approx. 2,000−3,000.

-The Germans operated the Stalag 346, Stalag 357 and Stalag 360 prisoner-of-war camps in Volhynia.

-In 1945, Soviet Ukraine expelled ethnic Germans from Volhynia following the end of the war, claiming that Nazi Germany had used ethnic Germans in eastern Europe as part of its Generalplan Ost.
+The Soviet Union annexed Volhynia to Soviet Ukraine after the end of World War II.
+In 1944, the communists in Volhynia suppressed the Ukrainian Catholic Apostolic Exarchate.
+Ethnic Germans were expelled from Volhynia following the end of the war, claiming that Nazi Germany had used them as part of its Generalplan Ost.
 The expulsion of Germans from eastern Europe was part of broader mass population transfers after the war.

-The Soviet Union annexed Volhynia to Ukraine after the end of World War II.
-In 1944, the communists in Volhynia suppressed the Ukrainian Catholic Apostolic Exarchate.
 Most of the remaining ethnic Polish population were expelled to Poland in 1945.
 Since the dissolution of the Soviet Union in the 1990s, Volhynia has been an integral part of Ukraine.